 So we used Optimizely to implement all of the tests, allowing us to bypass the developers.
 We launched the tests in waves of 1 to 2 at a time every couple weeks.
 By the end of 8 weeks, we’d launched 7 tests.
 3 of those were purely content changes; the other 4 included content and layout/design changes, including some that affected multiple pages.

 A 2nd thing we’ve learned over the years: even though it’s exciting to launch A/B tests and get quantitative results, you can’t drop the qualitative user research.
-As you’re launching the experiments, you must circle back to usability testing to observe users interacting with the new designs.
+As you’re launching the experiments, you must circle back to moderated UX testing to observe users interacting with the new designs.
 Qualitative research might show you why a new design is failing.
 It might suggest ways that a winning new design could be tweaked to perform that much better.
 Or it might open your eyes to a completely new solution.